Textualize/textual/docs/widgets/text_area.md

 #### Default theme

-The default `TextArea` theme is called `css`, which takes it's values entirely from CSS.
+The default `TextArea` theme is called `css`, which takes its values entirely from CSS.
 This means that the default appearance of the widget fits nicely into a standard Textual application, and looks right on both dark and light mode.